 Article \ 25 Mar 2022

-On 19 January 2022 the Unitary Patent Court (UPC) entered its provisional application period.
+On 19 January 2022 the Unified Patent Court (UPC) entered its provisional application period.
 This period is expected to last approximately eight months and signals the formal start of preparations for establishing the UPC as a functioning body.
 This would include the appointment and training of judges, finalising the rules and procedures and trialling the numerous IT systems.

 Client story \ 14 May 2014

 Paul Barmes’ new suitcase, designed around the concepts of 'live.work.move', is a premium product with a global market.